stat545ubc-2025/Pairwise-Eucleadian-Distance/README.md

 This is a minimal working example of my first R Package for STAT545!
 <!-- badges: end -->

-The goal of PairwiseEucleadianDistance is to calculates a matrix of pairwise Euclidean distances between two inputs.
+The goal of PairwiseEucleadianDistance is to calculate a matrix of pairwise Euclidean distances between two inputs.
 Each input can be a numeric vector, treated as one dimensional points, or a numeric matrix or data frame with rows as points and columns as features or dimensions.